Exciting Safaris and culture tours to Africa.

 On one drive with a group of guests, we again went to find the large herds of elephants.
 After hours of driving, they were eventually spotted.
 The herd, which easily numbered in the hundreds, sensed our presence and started to run away.
 The herd was followed by a large flock of birds called egrets.
 Egrets ride on the elephants’ backs feeding on parasites and insects that are stirred up from the soil and grass as elephants walk.
 Egrets also help to protect the herd by sounding the alarm if predators are approaching.
 This gives elephants a chance to guard their babies against a possible attack.
 There were quite a few calves in the herd, a great sign that the population is making a comeback.
 In all my years going on safaris, I have never seen such a large herd of elephants.

-Heading Back to N’Djamena
+Heading Back To N’Djamena

 Hassane returned to Tinga Camp the night before my departure day.
 After breakfast, we left for N’Djamena.
 This time, Hassane brought a different vehicle that was better suited for the bumpy roads.
 It was a common sight to see people on the side of the road fixing flat tires on their motorbikes, cars, and large trucks.
-I also saw quite a few that had been totaled from accidents and left to the side of the road, perhaps a reminder to other people to drive safely.
+I also saw quite a few that had been totaled from accidents and left on the side of the road, perhaps a reminder to other people to drive safely.

-While camping in the bush, we only saw a few random people passing through on horse or by foot from neighboring villages.
+While camping in the bush, we only saw a few random people passing through on horse or foot from neighboring villages.
 They seemed surprised to see us camped out.
 The evening was spent using a couple of camping lamps to give us light while Hassane cooked a nice meal.
 We spent the rest of the night chatting and looking up at the sky filled with millions of stars, something you don’t see living in a city.

-During the evening, we could hear a call to prayer from a nearby village.
-And, although we were far from any wildlife reserve, I could hear the loud vocalization made by hyenas from my tent after going to bed.
-From the sound, they came quite close to our camp.
-Later in the morning, a few horses wandered through from a nearby village.
+Although we were far from any wildlife reserve, I could hear the loud vocalization made by hyenas from my tent after going to bed, they sounded quite close.
+When I got out of my tent in the morning, a few horses were around my tent.

-Nomads on the move with all their cattle
+Nomads on the move crossing the road

 I was able to talk with Leon Lamprecht, the current park manager, and ranger Zakaria Hassane about their experiences.
 To read more